SangeethaKannas/fullstack-training/career-tips/Interview Tips.md

 • How to optimize the design with given constraints

 Also, it had a High-level project discussion based on resume and previous work experience, tech stack used, challenges faced, How you solved those, What was your role in previous teams, etc.

+### Interview Strategy

+1. Confidence is the key.
+Don’t jump into the interview process when you are not fully prepared.

+2. Rather than doing 1000s of leetcode (https://lnkd.in/gyRnXuHQ), do few examples and understand the patterns which will help you to crack any problem.
+Also, think about all edge cases and test cases.

+3. At the end, spend some time thinking about time and space complexity.
+It gets tricky with graph and tree problems.

+4. Think about the possible use cases of the given problem, for example, flood fill is nothing but the paint app and try to explain that to the interviewer.

+5. Create a Google doc and list down all recent/interesting project you worked on.
+Start with design, implementation, testing, monitoring, your contribution and ask yourself what questions a person can ask if he/she doesn’t have any idea about the project.
+This will also help you during the system design interview.

+6. Also, create a Google doc for behavior questions (https://lnkd.in/gPp8iE_x) and write down what was the situation, what was your task, what action you took and what was the result.
+Read more about the STAR approach.
+Companies like Amazon, pays more attention to these questions so be well-prepared.

+7. Do practice interviews with your friends and peers, and take feedback seriously.

+8. At the end of an onsite interview, make a list of what went well and where you need to put more attention and work on it.

+9. While practicing system design, try to relate things with your current or past experience.
+Like how server side configuration has been set up or how APIs are implemented in your current project.
+This way you will remember things easily.

+10. Before your onsite interview, visit Glassdoor (https://lnkd.in/gwKXeYQA) and read about other’s experiences.
+That will give you an idea on what to expect.

+11. Lastly, don’t get dejected by rejections.
+Sometimes it looks difficult, but with enough practice and hard work, you will get your dream job.

+### FAANG Rounds

+# FAANG Interview road map
+Learn DSA - Search Abdul Bari and GFG

+System Design - Nobody can come close to Alex Xu.
+Follow him religiously.
+Also you can take a look at Grokking

+Round 1 (Basic JS Round):

+🤝 Started with introductions and discussed my work experience.
+💻 Technical questions covered Promises, asynchronous behavior, and generator functions.
+🔍 Asked to write a polyfill for the reduce function (already practiced!).
+🖇️ Question on object manipulation (specific details not recalled).
+💬 In-depth discussions and arguments on pure functions and currying concepts.

+After completing the first round, I was given a half-hour break and asked to rejoin the same link for the next round.

+Round 2 (Security and React):

+🔒 Focus on web security, including knowledge about attacks and defense mechanisms.
+🛡️ Questioned about web security fundamentals, such as common attacks like XSS (Cross-Site Scripting) and ransomware.
+💡 Discussed the security principles followed in my organization and the security considerations while coding on the frontend.
+⚛️ Explored React's lifecycle methods and their significance in maintaining secure web applications.
+📚 Asked about component design considerations, such as minimizing security vulnerabilities and ensuring data privacy.

+✍️ Requested to write a generic memoization function to test problem-solving skills.

+I honestly admitted that I was familiar with the terms but lacked practical experience.
+However, I expressed my willingness to learn and enhance my understanding of security.

+Soon after, the HR representative joined the call and informed me that if I were selected, I would receive an invitation for a managerial interview within the next two hours.
+At that moment, I felt burnt out and uncertain about my chances of being selected, considering my performance in the security-related questions.

+Managerial Interview and HR Wrap-Up:

+💼 Interviewed by the manager who explained the project and asked about a feature I was proud of.
+📊 Provided a detailed explanation and even drew a flow chart to illustrate the feature's flow.
+💬 Discussion about conflict resolution within a team and handling team dynamics.
+🤝 HR informed me that if selected, I would receive an invitation for the next round within two hours.